Harvard-ATG/syllabus-export-bookmarklet/README.md

 If you run into trouble with this tool, please open an issue in this repository with a description of the problem you're encountering.

+## Minifying

+If you're just using this tool, don't worry about this next bit, as it concerns developing and maintaining this code base.If you are modifying this tool, you'll want to minify `bookmarklet.js` to produce `bookmarklet.min.js`.
+After doing so, make sure that `bookmarklet.min.js` starts with `javascript:`, and that the self-calling function wrapper is itself wrapped in a `void()`.
+It needs `javascript:` at the start to work at all, and the `void()` wrapper to work in Firefox.